 With the latest models, Apple Watch finally feels more like its own device and not so much an iPhone accessory.
-Life-saving features like the Apple Watch Series 4’s ECG have also become a major selling point.
+Life-saving features like the Apple Watch’s ECG heart rate-reader have also become a major selling point.
 Finally, it seems that the Apple Watch has found its niche.

 What’s your take on Apple Watch?